 In February 2011, we were invited into the home of Jemima Khan, the noted human rights activist, who wanted to speak in defense of Julian Assange, Wikileaks and Bradley Manning.

 On the 20 November 2010, we filmed the "Time to Go: Afghanistan" march & rally that was organised by the Stop the War Coalition, Campaign for Nuclear Disarmament and the British Muslim Initiative.

 On 23 October 2010, we filmed the Iraq War Logs press conference given by Julian Assange of Wikileaks.
 Billed as the "biggest leak in US military history," the leaked Pentagon files revealed records of more than 100,000 fatalities in the Iraq War.
 For sales of footage of this conference and more Wikileaks material please see Journeyman Pictures.

-For a full round up of news prior to 2010 and screenings of Addicted in Afghanistan – see the Katalyst blog.
+For a full round up of news prior to 2010 and screening announcements of Addicted in Afghanistan - please see the dedicated Katalyst blog.